AndrewMathas/WebQuiz/README.rst

     hell script for comparing the expected and actual output for all of the test files.
 This checks only for syntax errors

-The main sets of tests for WebQuizTeX_ check that all of the WebQuizTeX_ quizzes in the doc/examples directory compile properly *and* that they produce appropriate images in the manual, for example using::
+The main sets of tests for WebQuiz_ check that all of the WebQuiz_ quizzes in the doc/examples directory compile properly *and* that they produce appropriate images in the manual, for example using::